 - Next, use the toothbrush, making small, circular motions on the outer surfaces of the teeth.
 Always brush gently and not directly on their gums.

-- If your cat shows signs of pain, or their gums look sore or bleed when you are brushing, stop the process speak to your vet for further advice.
+- If your cat shows signs of pain, or their gums look sore or bleed when you are brushing, stop the process and speak to your vet for further advice.

 - Cat mouthwash: Special pet-friendly mouthwash added to your cat’s drinking water may help reduce the build-up of plaque.
 Never use human mouthwash for your pets.

 - Dental gel: Dental gels contain enzymes and mild abrasives that can help to prevent the build-up of plaque.
-It can be applied by rubbing it directly onto the teeth and gums, but if this isn’t possible, you can try to encourage your cat to lick it off your finger/their own paw.
-Dental gels aren’t as effective as brushing your cat’s teeth, but are a good alternative if your cat won’t tolerate anything else.
+It can be applied by rubbing it directly onto the teeth and gums but, if this isn’t possible, you can try to encourage your cat to lick it off your finger/their own paw.
+Dental gels aren’t as effective as brushing your cat’s teeth but are a good alternative if your cat won’t tolerate anything else.

 - Diet: Feeding your cat the right diet can really help keep their mouth healthy.
 If possible, try to feed your cat a mix of wet food and biscuits, as the chewing required to eat biscuits helps to remove some of the plaque that builds up on their teeth throughout the day.
 Try to keep sugary human foods and treats to a minimum.
 If your cat is prone to dental problems, your vet can recommend a special dental diet designed to stop the build-up of plaque.
-For more information, read our advice on the best diet for your cat.

 - Dental treats: You can buy dental treats for cats designed to help keep their teeth clean.
 These are fine as an occasional treat, but you shouldn’t rely on them for your cat’s dental health.